-Suppose a dependent undergraduate student in a 5-year engineering degree program borrows to the annual limit for each of the first four years, a total of $27,000.
+Suppose a dependent undergraduate student in a 5-year engineering degree program borrows the annual maximum for each of the first four years, for a total of $27,000.
 During the student’s fifth year the annual limit would be $7,500.
-However, as the next table illustrates, the remaining cumulative loan eligibility is $4,000 after the end of the fourth year, so the student cannot borrow to the $7,500 annual loan limit as a fifth year senior.
-Instead, this student may borrow no more than $4,000.
+However, as the next table shows, the remaining aggregate loan eligibility is only $4,000 after the end of the fourth year.
+So, the student can’t borrow the $7,500 annual maximum as a fifth-year senior.
+Instead, this student can borrow no more than $4,000.

-|Year||Annual Limit||Amount Borrowed||Cumulative Debt||Remaining Cumulative Loan Eligibility|
+|Year||Annual Limit||Amount Borrowed||Aggregate Debt||Remaining Aggregate Loan Eligibility|

 Loan fees (which may be added to the loan balance) and capitalized interest do not count against the loan limits.